 It is important to note the RMHA By-Laws have always stated a CTBGM is simply a female horse that meets the breed standards of a foundation mare, but is not registered by the RMHA.
 She remains as only grade status, never meeting the purebred requirements for registration because of parentage.

 In 2004, the RMHA passed an amendment to systematically close the books on the Certified to Breed Grade Mare program.
 Any breeding that was to result in the birth of a candidate grade mare had to occur prior to May 18, 2004.
 All grade mares resulting from a breeding that occurred on or after that date were not accepted for certification.
 Additionally, certification of any and all pending grade mare candidates was slated to end by November 18, 2007.

 All grade mares certified by November 18, 2007 will remain as CTBGM’s.
 The rules pertaining to their offspring remains basically the same as in the past.
 The female offspring of a CTBGM and a registered and certified RMHA stallion are eligible to be fully registered and certified to breed.
 The male offspring of a CTBGM and a registered and certified RMHA stallion are eligible to be certified by the time they are three years old, but only if proof of castration is provided.
 It is then that they can be registered as “RMHA Certified Geldings”.

 In summary, the Rocky Mountain Horse Association and registry has experienced many encumbrances over the years, but has always emerged intact.
 The desire to preserve the future of the Rocky Mountain Horse is the driving force to continue through the most difficult of times.
 The spirit of commitment to this cause is as strong today as it was at the inception of the Rocky Mountain Horse Association and its registry.

-** This brief summary of the RMHA is provided as a courtesy of member, Bonnie Hodge (author of “Rocky Mountain Horses”).
+This brief summary of the RMHA is provided by Lifetime member, Bonnie Hodge.